Guides

 Step 5: Execute Hedging Transactions

-• Partner with Brokers: Work with currency brokers or banks that specialize in forex trading and hedging.
+• Partner with Brokers: Work with reputable currency brokers or banks that specialize in forex trading and hedging.
 They can provide valuable insights and access to hedging instruments.

 • Transaction Execution: Execute hedging transactions according to the policy guidelines.
 Ensure that all contracts clearly document the terms and conditions of the hedge.